ThomasThelen/BrowserLib/README.md

 ## Motivation
 Many of a web bowers' properties are stored in the registry.
 It is common for malware to change these values to route victims to custom home pages, search engines, etc...

-This library provides access to
+This library provides access to many of these registry items, allowing you to change and check the values programmatically.

 ## Features